eProsima/Micro-XRCE-DDS-docs/docs/custom_transports.rst

             int timeout,
             uint8_t* errcode)
     {
-        // This function should read data to the custom transport
-        // transport->args have the arguments passed through uxr_init_custom_transport

-        // Stream-oriented mode:
-        // The function should retrieve up to length Bytes from transport
-        // and write them into buffer in timeout milliseconds.

-        // Packet-oriented mode:
-        // The function should retrieve length Bytes from transport
-        // and write them into buffer in timeout milliseconds.
-        // If less than length Bytes are read errcode can be set.

-        // This function returns the number of Bytes read.
+        ...
     }

+This function should read data to the custom transport :code:`transport->args` have the arguments passed through :code:`uxr_init_custom_transport`

+**Stream-oriented mode:**
+The function should retrieve up to :code:`length` Bytes from transport and write them into :code:`buffer` in :code:`timeout` milliseconds.

+**Packet-oriented mode:**
+The function should retrieve :code:`length` Bytes from transport and write them into :code:`buffer` in :code:`timeout` milliseconds.
+If less than :code:`length` Bytes are read :code:`errcode` can be set.

+This function returns the number of Bytes read.

 Micro XRCE-DDS Agent
 ^^^^^^^^^^^^^^^^^^^^^